ghoulmann/cs-curriculum/content.rst

 * THe motherboard contains the microprocessor, bus, memory, and expansion slots.

-* The BUIS is firmware that suppports the PC duiring startup.
+* The BIOS is firmware that suppports the PC duiring startup.

 * Video and sound expansion cars permit graphical and audio communication with the user.